GRANTS & DONATIONS

 MSD UK Grants Programme

-As part of our contribution, we are pleased to offer our MSD UK Grants Programme and the MMR & Routine Childhood Vaccination Grant Programme.
+As part of our contribution, we are pleased to offer our MSD UK Grants Programme.

 Our grants programmes offer arm’s lengths financial grants to eligible organisations, to support a range of projects including educational initiatives, support for local communities and projects which advocate for patient’s needs across the UK.
 Without our support, these organisations might not have been able to get these innovative projects off the ground.